othomantegazza/sunday-blues/content/post/2019-06-23-genetic-privacy.md

 In this article I've been rather critical about new technologies of DNA sequencing and the new possibilities of analyzing those data.
 Actually, I've always been excited about them.
 Working in the field of genetics, I could use some of them first hand with those and the possibilities that they open are great and impressive.

-Though, I think that real progress goes through critical attitude, it goes through awarness and it goes through dialogue.
+Though, I think that real progress goes through critical attitude, it goes through awareness and it goes through dialogue.
 Sometimes we must slow down technological advance and move forward at the a pace at which controversies can be faced and social issues can be addressed.
 So, let's ask us: what are the risks, who could be harmed, how can we prevent it.

 The case of the Xinjiang region was a great warning.
 We don't know what those DNA blood cards are being used for by authorities in the Xinjiang province.
-We don't know if they are just a mean of identification, like fingerprints, or if more extensive analysis is being done on that DNA, revealing secrets and personal information that was hidden in the DNA of the Uyghurs that have been scanned.
+We don't know if they are just a mean of identification, like fingerprints, or if more extensive analysis is being done on that DNA, revealing secrets and personal information that was hidden in the DNA of the people that have been scanned.
 But this case wasn't the first warning and many similar cases, maybe of smaller size, might be scattered around the world.

 Let's ask ourselves, if genetic data were not protected and access to them tightly regulated, what could go wrong?
-We might not want that trained AI (which additionally, sometimes [could be biased and poorly designed](https://www.fast.ai/2018/08/07/hbr-bias-algorithms/)) try to predict IQ and behavior of citizens, and we must avoid that people get discrimintated at work or in healthcare systems or in education on the base of their heritage or genes, we might not want that authorities take into account genetics when dealing with citizens.
+We might not want that trained AI (which additionally, sometimes [could be biased and poorly designed](https://www.fast.ai/2018/08/07/hbr-bias-algorithms/)) try to predict IQ and behavior of citizens, and we must avoid that people get discriminated at work or in healthcare systems or in education on the base of their heritage or genes, we might not want that authorities take into account genetics when dealing with citizens.
 But unfortunately these are issues that we might have to face, or at least be prepared about.

 Many people are already doing it.
-For example the EU has produced thight privacy laws and [bioethics](https://www.coe.int/en/web/bioethics) is a very active field of research and communication.
-Moreover, genotyping company such as 23andme have examplary conducts when it comes to privacy.
+For example the EU has produced tight privacy laws and [bioethics](https://www.coe.int/en/web/bioethics) is a very active field of research and communication.
+Moreover, genotyping company such as 23andme have exemplary conducts when it comes to privacy.
 But, is everywhere around the world the same?
 Are we doing enough?
 I felt that these are important issues and trying to raise awareness about them might be worth it.

 We are taking giant steps with genetics and to make best use of it, we must first face and be prepared for its risks.